Email Channel

 Error tracking

-RapiDesq tracks the timestamp of the last successful sync (lastSyncAt) and maintains a consecutive error counter.
-If errors accumulate—for example, repeated API failures or authorization problems—the connection status transitions accordingly.
-The lastError field records the most recent error message for diagnostic purposes.
-Once the underlying issue is resolved and a sync succeeds, the error counter resets to zero.
+RapiDesq tracks when the last successful sync occurred and counts consecutive errors.
+If errors accumulate — for example, repeated API failures or authorization problems — the connection status transitions accordingly, and the most recent error message is displayed for diagnostic purposes.
+Once the underlying issue is resolved and a sync succeeds, the error counter resets.

 Tip: Check the email connection health dashboard periodically.
-If you see a connection in TOKEN_EXPIRED status, reconnect promptly—no emails will be processed while the connection is in this state, and you may miss customer messages.
+If you see a connection in Token Expired status, reconnect promptly—no emails will be processed while the connection is in this state, and you may miss customer messages.

 How Emails Become Tickets